scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Avoiding a MITM attack:
     - Using a CA (Certificate authority)
     - Bob and Alice both trust the CA and have its public key loaded on their computers
-    - Bob creates a keypair and sends his public key to the CA in a secure manner
+    - Bob creates a key pair and sends his public key to the CA in a secure manner
     - The CA confirms that the public key is coming from Bob and then digitally signs a Certificate that includes Bob's public key and some extra info
     - The CA sends this certificate back to Bob
     - Alice wants to send a secret message to Bob now